dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

-From the above, there is obviously scope for tuning the default block size to the compression being employed, traffic characteristics, frequency of output file rollover etc. Using a strong compression, block sizes over 10,000 query/response pairs would seem to offer limited improvements.
+From the above, there is obviously scope for tuning the default block size to the compression being employed, traffic characteristics, frequency of output file rollover etc. Using a strong compression scheme, block sizes over 10,000 query/response pairs would seem to offer limited improvements.